Terrycoco/nextjs-redux-boilerplate/README.md

 The theme.js file under styles/ has a customized theme set up.
 Here you can customize all the Material-UI components to your heart's content.
 Simply find the component you want to change, uncomment it out and change it to the way you want it to be.

 ## Connecting to Redux Store
 The store is all set up.
+I set it up to persist across pages and also on browser refreshes.
 To use it add this to a page:
 ```
 import withRedux from 'next-redux-wrapper';
 import makeStore from '../store';